Polynomial-order oscillations in geometric discrepancy

 \end{thm}

-In the current paper, we aim to show that, in general, the optimal \textit{h.q.d.} does not need to exhibit an order of growth.
-This is achieved by presenting two general methods for constructing special sets whose optimal \textit{h.q.d.} may continuously switch between different orders of growth (logarithmic or polynomial).
+In the current paper, we aim to show that, in general, the optimal \textit{h.q.d.} does not need to exhibit a single order of growth, and prescribed stationary orders of growth can be achieved.
+For this purpose, we present two general methods for constructing special sets whose optimal \textit{h.q.d.} continuously switch between different orders of growth (logarithmic or polynomial).